Small pouches can form in the wall of the large intestine. Diverticulitis is an infection or swelling in this pouch.

 Left untreated, the pouch can break and release stool into the belly.
 This is a medical emergency.
 It will require surgery.

 The goals of treatment are to:

+Having one attack increases your chance of another.
 Changes in your diet can help prevent future attacks.

 Surgery to remove the section of the bowel with pouches may be advised if:

 Surgery is also used to treat complications of diverticulitis such as:

 The diseased part of the bowel will be removed.
 The normal parts of the bowel will then be connected back together.

 An emergency surgery will need additional steps.
 The diseased part will be removed.
 The healthy ends cannot be reconnected right away.
 Your bowel will need time to rest and heal.
 The upper part of the bowel will be attached to the abdominal wall.
 A stoma will allow waste to pass from the intestine to a bag outside of your body.
 If possible, the healthy bowel will be reconnected after 6-12 weeks.

 A healthy bowel may help prevent diverticulitis.
 To keep stool moving through the colon and decrease the risk of constipation:

 National Institute of Diabetes and Digestive and Kidney Diseases